 Check your email for the automated message you were sent after submitting your proposal.
-It contains the username and password you must use to log in to our Proposal Service Center at bit.ly/MSW2020 Service.
+It contains the username and password you must use to log in to our eShow Proposal Service Center.
 If you've lost your password, visit the Service Center, click "Forgot Password?" and follow the instructions to reset your password.
-Until November 29, when the system closes, you may edit or update all elements of your proposal's content or presenters.
+Until October 30, when the system closes, you may edit or update all elements of your proposal's content or presenters.